 If the NHS Confederation is found to have taken part in any corruption we could incur an unlimited fine, and suffer incalculable damage to our reputation.
-Any individual found to have been involved in any bribery and/or corruption could also face up to ten year's imprisonment.
+Any individual found to have been involved in any bribery, fraud, money laundering and/or corruption could also face up 10-14 year's imprisonment.
 We therefore take our legal responsibilities very seriously.

-Senior management will deal promptly, firmly and fairly with suspicions and allegations of bribery.
+Senior management will deal promptly, firmly and fairly with suspicions and allegations of inappropriate financial behaviour.
 Each case will be considered individually, taking all the relevant facts into account and guided by professional advice, as appropriate.

 All investigations will be overseen by the Director of People & Governance and incidents will be reported to the authorities as appropriate.
 In complex cases, the organisation may also bring in experienced individuals to ensure proper support for the investigation.
+All acts of fraud will be taken very seriously and the organisation takes a zero tolerance approach to dishonesty and fraudulent activity.
+Cases will normally be reported to the police.

-Our zero-tolerance approach to bribery must be communicated to all suppliers, contractors and other third parties with whom the organisation has dealings at the outset of our business relationship with them including a requirement for compliance in all contracts with suppliers.
+Our zero-tolerance approach to any financial wrong-doing must be communicated to all suppliers, contractors and other third parties with whom the organisation has dealings at the outset of our business relationship with them including a requirement for compliance in all contracts with suppliers.